Inspired by old world design and the glory of British craftsmanship,

 Our neighbourhood cafe is a place of intersection, where locals can meet residents over coffee from CRUkafe and delicious treats, such as sweet and savoury pastries.
 Open to everybody it serves tasty Zig Zag teas as well as organic cold pressed juices, it is a spot to spend a minute and take a while.

-Cocktails come courtesy of an exciting collaboration with some of the best cocktail bars from Athens to Singapore and of course, London.
-The considered list of 10 cocktails have been exclusively loaned to The Pilgrm, but are all made here in London.
-The Silvertone by Chad Solomon of Midnight Rambler in Dallas is made with gin, vermouth and house orange bitters, whilst the Two Gun North Side by Rogerio Igarashi of Bar Trench in Japan made with Japanese whisky, Kings Ginger, Cocchi Americano and bitters.
+Cocktails come courtesy of an exciting collaboration with some of the best cocktail bars from Athens to Italy, the US and of course, London.
+The considered list of eight cocktails have been exclusively loaned to The Pilgrm, but are all made here in London.
+Such as Terroir by Tony Conigliaro is made with clay, flint and moss or the Silvertone by Chad Salomon, made with gin, vermouth and orange bitters from Midnight Rambler.
+In addition, Santo Domingo made with Tequila plum vinegar, pepper sauce and Aranciata soda by Dee Ann Quinones and more.

 Residing in the more bohemian and historic side of the area.